 - 1. Ask open question ("W")

 - 2. Listen

-- 3. Understand and summarize: e.g." you mean that..."
+- 3. Understand and summarize: e.g." you mean that ... "

-- 4. Analyse pros and cons - 5.
-The customer evaluates - 6.
-If necessary, continue with open questions and if necessary add your opinion beside the customer's opinion - 7.
-What does the customer you need and what would motivate him to apply this?
+4. Analyse pros and cons

+5. The customer evaluates

+6. If necessary, continue with open questions and if necessary add your opinion beside the customer's opinion

+7. What does the customer you need and what would motivate him to apply this?

-Section Contents Procedure Didactic aims Content aims C From instructions to open questions O Minutes Develop / derive primary and secondary questions First, participants are asked to list, based on specific parts of the driver training curriculum, what they think should be transmitted to learner drivers and which concrete instructions they would use to do so.
+Section Contents Procedure Didactic aims Content aims From instructions to open questions 90 Minutes Develop / derive primary and secondary questions First, participants are asked to list, based on specific parts of the driver training curriculum, what they think should be transmitted to learner drivers and which concrete instructions they would use to do so.
 This is noted on a flipchart.
-The participants should learn how to turn an instruction into an open question.
+The subjects that could be addressed are: - seating position - holding the steering wheel - adjusting mirrors The participants should learn how to turn an instruction into an open question.
 The participants should end up with a list of open questions for at least one of the subject areas.
-The subjects that could be addressed are: - seating position holding the steering wheeladjusting mirrors